 xiii.
-Temporary Leave of Absence from Training due to Health
+Temporary Leave of Absence from Training

-In cases where there is good cause due to medical or health reasons for the participant or family member, case managers may grant up to 90 days leave of absence to participants attending approved training.
-The leave of absence must be coordinated with the training institution to ensure participants' original training plan can be successfully completed with the approved amendment.
-The Temporary Leave of Absence form must be signed by participants, case managers and training institution representatives.
+In cases where there is good cause due to medical or health reasons for the participant or family member, case managers may grant up to one quarter leave of absence to participants attending approved training.
+The leave of absence must be coordinated with and approved by the training institution to ensure minimal impact to participants' original training plans.
 Case managers must communicate to participants' the potential impact a leave may have on TRA benefits.

-The reason for the leave of absence must be documented and stored separately from the participants' case file in a secure medical confidential file.
+The reason for the leave of absence must be included on the Temporary Leave of Absence form signed by participants, case managers and training institution representatives.
+The signed forms must be included in participants' files.
 Leave status must be reviewed every 30 days.

-NOTE: Because an approved leave of absence from training may affect participants' eligibility for TRA weekly benefits, case managers must notify the TRA unit of the planned temporary leave dates.
+NOTE: Because an approved leave of absence from training may affect participants' eligibility for TRA weekly benefits, case managers must coordinate and share the temporary leave details with the TRA Payment Unit.